American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 Micro Bullies

-- Often extreme type; frequently outside ABKC standard expectations.
+- Often extreme type; frequently outside traditional standard expectations.

-- Higher risk when structure, airways, and joints are compromised by shortcuts.
+- Can carry higher risk when airways, joints, and structure are compromised by shortcuts.

 - Best suited for experienced owners who understand managing extremes responsibly.